 Just one finger

 Kids like a challenge that calls on a single skill.
 No finger numbers to worry about -- just use the pointer finger.
+(Although I have found that most kids WANT to try to play Snakes and Wormies using all five fingers!)
 And you can pick any key to be the starting note!
 So this is an easy exercise to get perfect.

 Quick success is fun for students